 You are in control of how we communicate with you.
 You can update your choices and/or your contact details by contacting us at:

 Post: You can opt out of communications at any time using the above contact details

-Like many websites, Newbury News Limited uses automatic data collection tools, such as cookies and embedded web links.
+Like many websites, Newbury News and Media Limited uses automatic data collection tools, such as cookies and embedded web links.
 These tools collect certain standard information that your browser sends to our website.
 Examples include your browser type and the address of the website from which you arrived at our website, the region or general location where your computer or device is accessing the internet, browser type and operating system.
 None of these will specifically identify you as an individual person.

 We collect Device Information using the following technologies:

 · “Cookies” are data files that are placed on your device or computer and often include an anonymous unique identifier.
 For more information about cookies, and how to disable cookies, visit http://www.allaboutcookies.org.